jjongsma/component-registry/README.md

 registration.value({ field: 'value' });
 ```

+### Building / Testing

+This package can be used as-is without a specific build process.
+However, if you
+want to deploy a minimal package with your app (no tests, etc) you can run:

+`gulp build`

+...and use the contents of the `dist/` folder.

+Unit and integration tests can be run with:

+`gulp test`

 ### Debugging Initialization Issues

-Set REGISTRY_DEBUG=1 to see a detailed log of component initialization events.
+Set REGISTRY_DEBUG=1 to see a detailed log of component initialization events (try
+`REGISTRY_DEBUG=1 gulp test`)

 ### Additional Documentation